 Setnik’s examinations are exhaustive in a variety of subcategories, including undergarments, casual wear, evening attire, common dress, hairstyles, and jewelry, as well as their influence on the physical, mental, and social lives of the women who wore them.
 Setnik’s research for “Victorian Costume” comes from beauty, etiquette, household and medical literature.
 Chapters on personal hygiene, cosmetics, clothing manufacturers, and laundry round out the numerous offerings of this book.

 The second edition specifically adds 30 high-quality images not included in the first edition.
 Setnik’s writing style and the book’s overall presentation are accessible for the casual reader with a passing interest in Victorian women’s fashion, yet rich enough in detail to satisfy professionals such as museum curators, genealogists, theatrical costumers, and historians.

-About the authors
+About the author

 About the publisher

-Schiffer Publishing, Ltd. is a family-owned, independent publisher of high-quality books based in Atglen, PA.
-Since 1974, Schiffer has published thousands of titles on the diverse subjects that fuel readers' passions.
-From its traditional subjects of antiques and collectibles, arts and crafts, and military history, Schiffer has expanded its catalog to publish books on contemporary art and artists; architecture and design; food and entertaining; the metaphysical, paranormal and folklore; and pop and fringe culture, as well as books for children.
-Visit www.schifferbooks.com to explore its backlist of more than 5,800 titles.
+A family-owned, independent publisher of high-quality nonfiction books since 1974, Schiffer has published thousands of titles on the diverse subjects that fuel our readers’ passion.
+From our traditional subjects of antiques and collectibles, arts and crafts and military history, Schiffer has expanded its catalog to publish books on contemporary art and artists; architecture and design; food and entertaining; the metaphysical, paranormal and folklore; and pop and fringe culture, as well as books for children.

-Contact Leigh Elmore at firstname.lastname@example.org
+Contact Corbin Crable Elmore at firstname.lastname@example.org